KJ-black/CEH-in-bullet-points/chapters/01-introduction/security-threats-and-attacks.md

 - Similar to OS attacks but far less damaging as their scope is far narrower.
 - Caused by lack of testing as developers rush development of applications and miss something.
-- E.g. • sensitive information disclosure • buffer overflow attack • SQL injection v cross-site scripting • session hijacking denial of service • man in the middle • phishing
+- E.g. • sensitive information disclosure • buffer overflow attack • SQL injection • cross-site scripting • session hijacking denial of service • man in the middle • phishing
 - 🤗 E.g. Transmission torrent client (macOS)
   - The store where it was downloaded was compromised
   - They substituted torrent download link to their own application